 Every relationship operates on its own unique set of rules and boundaries.
 It’s up to you to discover what you want in your relationship and to communicate it.

 For example, if having kids is important to you, it’s better to express it sooner rather than later.
 This way, both you and your potential partner can determine whether you’re compatible with each other.

-Otherwise, you might push your partner or yourself to become a square peg in a round hole.
+Otherwise, you might push your partner or yourself to become a square peg in order to fit in a round hole.
 Needless to say, this is a recipe for unfulfilling relationships and life.

 Open communication and honesty are the main pillars of every healthy relationship.

 Here are some questions to as yourself:

 - What are your top 5 needs in a relationship?

 - Are your values compatible?